LamettaLang/poc/docs/syntax.md

 `'cast' '<' T '>' '(' r ')'`

-Cast converts a value of type R to and expect of type T. This will, in most cases invoke a custom conversion function `fun cast(ref R r)->(move T# t)` that can deal with statically and dynamically sized types and method maps, possibly failing if e.g. a value range is exceeded.
+Cast converts a value of type R to and expect of type T. This will, in most cases invoke a custom conversion function `fun cast(ref R r)->(move T! t)` that can deal with statically and dynamically sized types and method maps, possibly failing if e.g. a value range is exceeded.

 ### Binding Types

-`T '@' (NAME | ADDRESS)`
+`'bind' '<' T '>' '(' ( NAME | ADDRESS ) ')'`

-If the right hand is of type address and T represents a statically sized type, this will create a reference variable of type T that is pointing to the given address.
+If the value is of type address and T represents a statically sized type, this will create a reference variable of type T that is pointing to the given address.
 Be careful as taking such a variable by value will copy the current memory (if readable) away from the bound address.

-WHen T is a method map type, the bind will try to call the @-function of the method map to construct an return the result.
-If the value to be bound is not accepted by the method map @-function, compilation will fail.
+When T is a method map type, the bind will try to call the `bind`-function of the method map to construct an return the result.
+If the value to be bound is not accepted by the method map's `bind`-function, compilation will fail.

 In any other case, bind is invalid.